balwinderSingh1989/balwinderSingh1989/README.md

 <img align='right' src='https://media.giphy.com/media/p4NLw3I4U0idi/giphy.gif' width='300" '>

 Hi, My name is Balwinder Singh.
-I'm a forward-thinking tech lead and software developer with 10 years of experience developing, integrating, testing, and supporting applications for mobile and tablet devices on the Android and Hybrid platform.
+I'm a forward-thinking tech lead and software developer with 11 years of experience developing, integrating, testing, and supporting applications for mobile and tablet devices on the Android and Hybrid platform

 - 🔭 I’m currently working with one of the largest banking groups in the Middle East as an Senior Android Developer.